UDT-ITF/website/source/presentation/index.md

 ##### navDate

 > NEIL: Perhaps call this "sortDate" bearing in mind text below?
+> > ROB: I don't have strong feelings, but sortDate works fine for me.

 A date that clients may use for navigation purposes when presenting the resource to the user in a date-based user interface, such as a calendar or timeline.
 More descriptive date ranges, intended for display directly to the user, *SHOULD* be included in the `metadata` property for human consumption.